Equivariant Structure on Smash Powers

 We call the cofibrations and fibrations in this model structure \(\Sp\)-cofibrations and \(\Sp\)-fibrations respectively.
-Moreover we use the notation \(\Sp I = \Gr{}{}I\) and \(\Sp J = \Gr{}{}K\) for the sets of generating cofibrations and generating acyclic cofibrations respectively for this model structure.
-We shall also write stable equivalence or \(\pi_*\)-isomorphism instead of \(\hml\)-stable equivalence. \end{dfn}
+Moreover we use the notation \(\Sp I = \Gr{}{}I_\gml\) and \(\Sp J = \Gr{}{}K_{\hml,\gml}\) for the sets of generating cofibrations and generating acyclic cofibrations respectively for this model structure.